pagopa-archive/terraform-azurerm-resource/README.md

 ### sku

 (Optional) Some resources allow values that define the SKU to deploy.
 For example, you can specify the type of redundancy for a storage account.

+### kind

+(Optional) Some resources allow a value that defines the type of resource you deploy.
+For example, you can specify the type of Cosmos DB to create.

 ### tags